usnistgov/Hilbert/README.rst

 **Hilbert** is a project that will contain numerous implementations of the discrete Hilbert transform.

-Currently, this package is a work in progress and should probably not be used. *hilbertfft* is the same as that implemented in https://github.com/CCampJr/CRIkit2/blob/master/crikit/cri/algorithms/kk.py
+Currently, this package is a work in progress and should probably not be used. *hilbertfft* is the same as that implemented in `CRIkit2<https://github.com/CCampJr/CRIkit2/blob/master/crikit/cri/algorithms/kk.py>`_

-charles.camp@nist.gov

 Coming Soon
 ------------